ecovalciuc/internship/readme.md

 ### ns_java.yaml
-this file is used in Jenkinsfile for ECR namespace creation.
+This file is used in Jenkinsfile for ECR namespace creation.
 A namespace once created using manifest file will be just checked for presence in the folowing running jobs.

 ### deploy/Jenkinsfile